Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Proof of Theorem

 \section{Proof of Theorem \ref{mainpoten}}

-In this section, using the same argument of Section \ref{sec4}, we will prove Theorem \ref{mainpoten}.
-To achieve it, We first apply Proposition \ref{volesti2}, Remark \ref{areacomp} and Corollary \ref{corelli2} to give a similar result of Lemma \ref{lemm2}.
-The novelty part is that there are no assumption on scalar curvature.
+In this section, we will prove Theorem \ref{mainpoten} by using the similar argument of Section \ref{sec4}.
+Since the second estimate of Theorem \ref{mainpoten} is sharper, we also need the following important lemma, whose novelty part is that there are no curvature assumption.